International-Data-Spaces-Association/IDS-ConfigurationManager/README.md

 This is a list of currently implemented features, which is continuously updated.

-* The configuration model can be managed and is stored in an internal H2 database
+* The configuration can be fetched and updated from a connector
-* Proxy settings for the ConfigModel can be made
+* Proxy settings for the configuration can be made
-* Endpoints can be created and edited for the configuration model
+* Generic endpoints and connector endpoints can be created and edited for creating app routes
-* The configuration model can be provided with a connector description
 * The available brokers can be retrieved, which are located in an internal H2 database
     * Connectors can be registered with a broker, removed or updated
+* An external connector can be accessed to fetch their offered resources
-* Resources can be stored in the connector and in the app route of the configuration model
+* The configuration of the resources can be done in the configuration manager and is transferred to the Dataspace Connector
-    * A representation can be created and managed for each resource
-    * Contracts can be retrieved and updated for each resource
+    * The configuration of resources also includes the management of their representations, which are transferred to the Dataspace connector.
+    * The configuration of resources also includes the management of their contracts, which are transferred to the Dataspace connector
 * The Dataspace Connector is notified about every change in the configuration model, e.g. when changes are made to resources, the connector or the configuration model itself
 * App routes can be defined for offering data or resources (under construction)